mobizt/ESP-Mail-Client/README.md

 ## Usage

-See [Full Examples](/examples) for complete usages.
+See [examples folder](/examples) for all usage examples.

-See [Function Description](/src/README.md) for all available functions.
+See [src/README.md](/src/README.md) for the function description.

 The following examples showed the minimum usage which many options are not configured.

-The examples in the examples folder provided the full options usages.

 ### Send Email

+The following code will send email with image attachment.

 ```C++